Remember the old adage “there’s safety in numbers”?

 - Go easy on yourself.
 Life happens.
 If you fall off course, don’t sweat it.
 Get right back in the saddle and pick up where you left off.
 Sure, you’re working toward a goal, but more importantly you’re here to have a good time and (hopefully) make progress on a project you’re excited to finish.
 Even if you feel like you’re too far off track to recover, there’s no reason to stop moving forward.
 ANY progress is still progress.
 If you finish the KAL with half a sweater, it’s still half a sweater closer than you were before you started.

 So what do you think?
 Are you ready to dive in?
-(Pssst… we have a couple of KALs each year in my Knitters’ Lounge on Facebook.
+(Pssst… we have a couple of KALs each year in the Olive Knits Student Lounge on Facebook.
 If you’d like to join a supportive, charming community of knitters, consider yourself invited.)